telerik/ajax-docs/getting-started/on-ajax-and-telerik-ajax.md

 ---
-title: On AJAX and Telerik AJAX
+title: About AJAX and Telerik AJAX
-page_title: On AJAX and Telerik AJAX
+page_title: About AJAX and Telerik AJAX
 description: "Get the basic concepts behind the AJAX programming technology and learn more about the logic of Telerik UI for ASP.NET AJAX."
 slug: ajaxmanager/getting-started/what-is-ajax
 previous_url: ajax/getting-started/what-is-ajax, controls/ajaxmanager/getting-started/what-is-ajax